TunvirRahman/react-native-redux-counter-app/README.md

 # Counter example

-Sample Application to better understand how react native works with redux
+This is very simple and easy to understand repository to start learning Redux.

 ## Run APP